Kenmare: Sports

-The GAA club, Kenmare Shamrocks, competes in Kerry GAA competitions.
+The local Gaelic Athletic Association (GAA) club, Kenmare Shamrocks, competes in Kerry GAA competitions.
+Kenmare's soccer club, Inter Kenmare F.C., competes in the Kerry District League at U17, Youth & Senior Men's/Women's levels.

 George Mayberry from Kenmare participated in the 1908 Summer Olympics.

 Kenmare Kestrels Basketball Club was founded in 2006 and competes in the Kerry Area Basketball League.

-The local soccer team Inter Kenmare F.C. competes in the Kerry District League at U17, Youth & Senior Men's/Women's level and in the Kerry Schoolboys/girls League for all underage teams.

-Overlooking Kenmare Bay and adjacent to the Park Hotel is the 18 hole, Kenmare Golf Club.
+Overlooking Kenmare Bay and adjacent to the Park Hotel is the 18-hole Kenmare Golf Club.

 In popular culture

 In the fictional Harry Potter universe, Kenmare is home to the Kenmare Kestrels, one of only thirteen Quidditch teams that play in the Quidditch League of Britain and Ireland.
 The team players wear emerald-green robes emblazoned with two yellow K's across the chest.

-The eponymous song "As I leave behind Neidín" was written by Jimmy McCarthy and recorded by Mary Black amongst others.
+The eponymous song "As I leave behind Neidín" was written by Jimmy MacCarthy and recorded by Mary Black amongst others.

 The town was also referenced in the Star Trek: Enterprise episode "Breaking the Ice".
 The crew aboard the spaceship answer questions received from school children who are said to be from Kenmare.